-The Foreign and Commonwealth Office (FCO) advise against all travel to areas within:
+The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to areas within:

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.